Dirty Diana: Background

 "Dirty Diana" was written by Michael Jackson.
 It was produced by Quincy Jones and Michael Jackson.
 It appeared on Jackson's seventh studio album, Bad.
 The song was released by Epic Records on April 18, 1988, as the fifth single from Bad.
 After "Beat It", "Dirty Diana" was the second hard rock song of his solo career with lyrics about a persistent groupie.
 Jackson hired Billy Idol's guitarist Steve Stevens to back him on the track.

 Initial reports at the time suggested the song was a poke at his close friend Diana Ross.
 However, it was later denied.
 In fact, Ross started using the song as an overture at her concerts shortly before appearing on stage.
 In an interview from the special edition of Bad, Jones later confirmed that the song's lyrics were about groupies.
 Jackson also confirmed the same during an interview with Barbara Walters, adding that it was not about Diana, Princess of Wales, though he was told personally by the Princess that it was her favorite among his songs.

 Composition

 Musically, "Dirty Diana" is a pop rock and hard rock song similar to "Beat It", with elements of heavy metal.
-TriniTrent of The Lava Lizard, when talking about Michael and Janet Jackson's "Scream", evokes "Dirty Diana" along with Jackson's "pop/rock musical direction" he has previously experimented with.
+TriniTrent of The Lava Lizard, when talking about Michael and Janet Jackson's "Scream", mentions "Dirty Diana" along with Jackson's "pop/rock musical direction" he has previously experimented with.
 John Tatlock of The Quietus regards the song as an attempt to recreate "the pop-rock alchemy of 'Beat It'."
 In his Bad review, Los Angeles Times' Richard Cromelin describes "Dirty Diana" as a hard rock song, writing, "'Dirty Diana' is trying to be this year's 'Beat It' — a hard-rock song about a tenacious groupie that's sent into orbit by a Steve Stevens guitar solo."